swisnl/jQuery-contextMenu/documentation/docs.md

 Value | Description
 ---- | ----
-`events.show` | Called before show of the contextmenu `events.hide` | Called before hide of the contextmenu `events.activated` | Called after activation of the contextmenu
+`events.preShow` | Called before show of the contextmenu, when returning false default browser context menu is shown `events.show` | Called on show of the contextmenu `events.hide` | Called before hide of the contextmenu `events.activated` | Called after activation of the contextmenu